AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 6. **Optional**: Click the **Remove Server** button to remove the configured PI Data Archive from the PI to OCS connection.

-7. Click **Save** to retain and add your PI Data Archive configuration.
+7. Click **Save** to finish adding and saving the source PI Data Archive configuration settings.

 8. **Optional:** If you are finished, click **Exit**.